keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/react-outline.md

 * `pubKey`, derived from `privKey` using the SDK's `getPubFromSecret` method.
 * `privKey`, stored in user app link

-### Scanner App
+### Scanner Page
-As the scanner app exclusively scans QR codes and then calls `claim` on their respective private keys, the app itself does not store any Keypom parameters apart from the event password, which the doorman will manually enter on app mount.
+As the scanner page exclusively scans QR codes and then calls `claim` on their respective private keys, the app itself does not store any Keypom parameters apart from the event password, which the doorman will manually enter on app mount.

-The scanner app obtains the `privKey` of the QR code by scanning and parsing the obtained string.
+The scanner app obtains the `privKey` by scanning the QR code and parsing the obtained string.
 With that, it calls `claim`.
 In order to check if the `claim` succeeded, the scanner app will obtain the `privKey`'s `cur_key_use` in a similar fashion to the user app.

 The following list of variable are used in the scanner app:
 * `curUse`, obtained from accessing the `cur_key_use` from calling `getKeyInformation` with `pubKey`